 “We live in the social media era, where people with — or without — money in their pockets can buy and wear something, showing off what they have and pretend to be someone or something,” Sergio says.
 “I see dandies that don’t know anything about arts, people with great libraries that can barely read, bikers without bikes, vintage lovers that don’t know about history.
 It’s a paradox, isn’t it?
 The problem is that lots of people don’t understand that.
 But there are also people that go deeper, that appreciate the detail, the story and the people behind products because the fact is that style is not about what you own but about what you know — it’s about knowledge, culture, experience.”

-The knowledgeable, cultured, experienced man would do well to explore the range of buccaneering-cool Barbanera shoes available on TheRake.com.
+The knowledgeable, cultured, experienced man would do well to explore the range of buccaneering-cool Barbanera shoes and workwear available on TheRake.com.
 Because it’s good to know things — but it’s nice to own ’em too.